openafsfoundation/openafsfoundation.org/docs/index.md

 These documents are official forms filed with governments, or official agreements The Foundation has with other organizations.

-* Assignment of Federal Tax ID Number
+* Pennsylvania Department of State, Bureau of Corporations and Charitable Organizations: Assignment of Entity Number
-* Assignment of Federal EIN by the IRS
+* Application for Employer Identification Number (Form SS-4)
-* Application Form SS-4
+* Department of the Treasury, Internal Revenue Service: Assignment of Employer Identification Number
-* License Agreement for the use of the AFS and OpenAFS trademarks
+* License Agreement between International Business Machines, Inc. (IBM) and The OpenAFS Foundation, Inc., for the use of the "AFS" and "OpenAFS" trademarks